Skip to content

 #Lenovo IdeaPad 3i 14”

 A solid budget pick if you mostly do email plus light spreadsheets.
 The 14-inch panel is small for big sheets, but the laptop is light, cheap, and durable.
-We’ve used the IdeaPad line as student loaners for years and they hold up.
+The IdeaPad line has a long track record as a dependable student loaner that holds up to daily handling.
 For longer-term Excel coursework on a budget, our best laptops for computer science roundup covers similar territory.

 Check Price at Amazon